aeleos/cloudflared/README.md

 in the logs of cloudflared i have this error "ERR  error="Unable to reach the origin service.
 The service may be down or it may not be responding to traffic from cloudflared: x509: certificate is not valid for any names, but wanted to match youdomain.com
 ```

 Try changing yourdomain.com to host.yourdomain.com, where host is a valid subdomain that you have a DNS record for.
-Despite this being a specific hostname, cloudflared should be able this name to verify certificates for your other subdomains as they pass through the tunnel.
+Despite this being a specific hostname, cloudflared should be able to use this name to verify certificates for your other subdomains as they pass through the tunnel.

-Another user has reported that they fixed this issue when using NPM by enalbing HTTP/2 and installing a CF origin certificate into their NPM instance.
+Another user has reported that they fixed this issue when using NPM by enabling HTTP/2 and installing a CF origin certificate into their NPM instance.
 You may also get this error for other misconfigurations in the certificate returned by NPM.

 ## Tunnel Create does not return an ID